 Public Cloud Access: A user's access to the SaaS public cloud is governed by additional protections that provide visibility and enforcement for agency security policies.
-As in each of the previous models, agencies have flexibility in determining what solutions will best fit their security needs; however, they should include capabilities typically included in a CASB such as a reverse proxy and logging mechanisms, malware protection, and more.
+As in each of the previous models, agencies have flexibility in determining what solutions best fit their security needs; however, they should include capabilities typically part of a CASB, such as a reverse proxy, logging mechanisms and malware protection.

-Password Syncing: The cloud identity service may synchronize either a hash14 of the user's password or the password directly with the on-premises authentication agent.
-This enables the cloud identity service to handle both user authentication and the authorization.
+Password Syncing: The Cloud Identity service may synchronize either a hash18 of the user's password or the password directly with the on-premises authentication agent.
+This enables the Cloud Identity service to handle both user authentication and the authorization.